pen-lang/pen/doc/README.md

 ## Goals

-Pen is designed for software developed by a large number of people and/or over a long period of time.
+Pen is designed for software development by a large number of people and/or over a long period of time.

 To make such development efficient, it focuses on: